 - Pretty easy installation with minimal parts or plumbing knowledge needed for this method as it does not require any power source.

-- You can buy this type of system without professional assistance needed because filters usually come with easy-to-follow installation instructions.
+- You can buy this type of system without the professional assistance needed because filters usually come with easy-to-follow installation instructions.